 Things to know before you search

 Vault searches Drive for all items owned by and directly shared with the users specified in your search entry.
-This includes items in a shared drive that are directly shared with a user, regardless of whether the user is a member of that shared drive.
-This doesn't include folders or Drive shortcuts.
+Vault search can include items in a shared drive that are directly shared with a user, regardless of whether the user is a member of that shared drive.
+Vault search doesn't include folders or Drive shortcuts.

 You can search text within the following file types: